ranhalprin/node-google-spreadsheet-as-promised/README.md

 ### Contributions

-If you need more features or find bugs, please contribute your improvements to [our github](https://github.com/ranhalprin/node-google-spreadsheet-as-promised) for the benefit of the community.
+If you need more features or find bugs, please contribute your improvements through pull requests in [our github](https://github.com/ranhalprin/node-google-spreadsheet-as-promised).
+Please also update usage.js with an example for the new functionality example.

 ### Updates to underlying module